 - Power LED on J2 is driven from an output pin from the Arduino, only when it sees the box attached to J2.

-- Slaves only communicates with the Master.
+- Slaves only communicate with the Master.
 The slave major responsibility is to pass data from/to the "device" ie a radio head, encode it, and pass it to the Master.
 There is also a 4-bit dip switch as to allow for box ids.
 This will allow the easier identification in the Host (Linux Box) IOP "Input-Output Processor", ie RSS-IOP software.

 My world this first box is really ugly, I used a Dremel and tried to freehand it.
 But I am working with a JIG to stabilize the polypro with a 1/8" scroll drill, and a 1/16" mill bit (nice hard edges) and next time, I have to nail it.